 POLE: Vector Glide | v stick straight 115cm

-The nadurra is a wide model with a 115mm center, but I was able to enjoy it all season long on this one ski, from deep snow like Mount Asahi to the alpine snow conditions of Mount Rishiri and the corn snow of Mount Tateyama.
-The skis' side curve is not too sharp, so edge grip is strong and reliable, even when climbing or descending on hard snow
+The Nadurra is a wide model with a 115mm center width, but I was able to fully enjoy it throughout the season, from the deep snow of Asahidake to the alpine snow of Rishiriyama and the corn snow of Tateyama.
+The ski's sidecut isn't too aggressive, so the edge grip is firm even when climbing or descending hard snow, giving a sense of security.
+I

-.
-I've been using the KINGPIN for about six years, and it's one of my most trusted pieces of gear, with no major issues.
-By following the same rules as other companies' products, such as keeping the toe piece down (spring compressed) when not wearing boots and thoroughly clearing snow before changing modes, the risk of damage should be significantly reduced.
+'ve been using KINGPIN for about six years now, and it's one of my most trusted pieces of gear, without any major problems.
+If you remember to keep the toe piece down (compressed spring) when not wearing boots, and make sure to remove all snow before changing modes, you can significantly reduce the risk of damage, just like with other brands.

-This season I'm using the SALOMON SHIFT PRO, which offers an excellent balance of glide performance and light weight.
-It holds firmly and provides excellent stability at high speeds and in icy snow.
-I also trust it because I've never had any trouble switching modes.
+This season I'm using SALOMON's SHIFT PRO boots, and they have a great balance of performance and lightness.
+They hold securely, and the stability at high speeds and on icy snow is fantastic.
+I also trust them because I've never had any trouble switching modes.

 CIRCLE GAME guide service